Compound Interest Calculator

 • 1% Rate Difference Matters Significantly: In long-term investing, a 1% annual return difference can translate to hundreds of thousands in final value.
 Choose low-fee products to maximize your real return rate.

 • Long-Term Investing Withstands Volatility: Don't get swayed by short-term market fluctuations; focus on long-term goals.
-Historically, stock markets have near 0% loss probability with 20+ year holding periods.
+Based on historical data, long-term investing tends to have lower volatility than short-term investing, though past performance does not guarantee future returns.

 ❓ Frequently Asked Questions (FAQ)